freeplane/docs/customizing-freeplane.md

 ### Opening the user directory from the menu

-You can open the current user directory of Freeplane in your default filebrowser via the menu: `Tools > Open user directory…`.
+You can open the current user directory of Freeplane in your default filebrowser via the menu: `Tools > Open user directory`.

 ### Change the location of the user directory